 PhD students must pass the qualifier examination before the end of their fourth semester of enrollment.
 See the Qualifier Examination page for full details.

-PhD students must pass an oral preliminary examination on their proposed dissertation topic.
+PhD students must pass a preliminary examination on their proposed dissertation topic.
 In this examination, students must demonstrate a capacity for independent research on an original dissertation topic within the selected field of study.
 Visit the Preliminary Examination page for full details.

 Upon completion of all degree requirements and the dissertation, students must orally defend their work before the committee.
 Visit the Dissertation Process page for full details.

 All PhD students are required to complete the College of Engineering’s annual online self-assessment.
-Students are notified when the self-assessment is open.
+Students are notified when the self-assessment is open and provided with the link.
 It requires demographic information, self-evaluation, publications, presentations, and plans for the upcoming year.
-Once the student completes and submits the survey, the advisor receives a notification that allows him or her to verify and provide feedback on the student’s progress.
+Once the student completes and submits the survey, the advisor receives a notification to verify and provide feedback on the student’s progress.

 Transfers to the MS program